jlafosse/jquery-hijack/README.md

 - **recursive** [Boolean:false]

-    Setting this to true hijacks the new content.
+    Setting this to true hijacks the returned xhr content.

 - **canRehijack** [Boolean:true]